namsophi/CINCHY/README.md

 ## Getting Started

 To run this project, install it locally and run `main.py`. <br />
-Type in input to the python console as prompted.
+Type in input to the python console as prompted. <br />
+Process report will be written by the program in an external text file `report.txt`.

 ## Example Case